JAS-315/JAS-315.github.io/projects/dataplant.md

 From my centrality and dispersion measurements, the x-axis relects each attribute's mean (normal distribution) or median (abnormal distribution) as the centre; the range is the scale that the x-axis spans; standard deviation is where 2/3 of the data falls to the left or right of the mean (in normal distrubtion only).
 The ideal normal distribution has the same mean, median, and mode.
 According to the centrality and dispersion measurements, I expected all attributes to adhere to this, but, once visualised, I saw my expectation was not true.
 Orientations 0 and 5 have negative skews; Orientations 2, 3, 4, 8, 9, and Depth have positive skews; there are prominent outliers is Orientations 2-4 and 7-9, as well as Leaf Area and Hue.
 Leaf Weight had the most dissimilar distribution, which is not surprising, as over half its instances were missing in the dataset.
 The distributions of Centroid X, Width, Orientations 1, 6, 7, Leaf Area, and Hue are generally normal and symmetrical.
 There are possible bimodal distributions for Centroid Y and Mass.

+### 1b-i: Calculating Specific Correlations ###

-**1b-i** After histograms, I was tasked with examining the correlation coefficients of Orientations 1 and 7 (strong negative correlation), Mass and Orientation 0 (weak negative correlation), and Orientation 7 and 8 (very strong positive correlation).
+After histograms, I was tasked with examining the correlation coefficients of Orientations 1 and 7 (strong negative correlation), Mass and Orientation 0 (weak negative correlation), and Orientation 7 and 8 (very strong positive correlation).
 From examining only these three pairs, we might predict that the Orientation attributes are dependent on each other, but not necessarily other attributes.

+### 1b-ii: The Two Most Correlated Variables ###

-**1b-ii** In examining all attributes for correlation, I found Orientation 8 and 9 to have the strongest correlation, strengthening my previous assertion of dependency.
+In examining all attributes for correlation, I found Orientation 8 and 9 to have the strongest correlation, strengthening my previous assertion of dependency.

+### 1b-iii: The Two Least Correlated Variables ###

-**1b-iii** The weakest correlation is Depth and Leaf Area, which, again, implies little or no dependency of Orientation-attributes on non-Orientation attributes.
+The weakest correlation is Depth and Leaf Area, which, again, implies little or no dependency of Orientation-attributes on non-Orientation attributes.

+### 1b-iv: Scatterplots of Class and Specific Attributes ###

-**1b-iv** Next, I was to produce scatterplots between the Class variable and Orientation 2, Depth, and Area.
+Next, I was to produce scatterplots between the Class variable and Orientation 2, Depth, and Area.
 I used a Wes Anderson pallet on my scatterplots and adjusted the size and transparency of the dots to allow a visual representation of each class' density.
 Further, I adjusted the jitter, else the dots would lie atop each other, and I felt that did little to represent reality.

 In examining the scatterplots for Class and Orientation 2, the cluster-esque arrangements are obvious, with most points across all classes falling below the 0.14 measurement, and, for A-D, below 0.13.
 Class is the only class with any points above 0.15.
 This indicates a low-positive correlation, thus Class and Orientation 2 have some dependency on each other.